Xie Hexing

 Xie Hexing (born 16 November 1985) is a Paralympian athlete from China competing mainly in T46 classification sprint events.

-Xie represented his country at the 2012 Summer Paralympics in London, where he competed at two events, the 400 metre sprint and as a member of the men's 4 x 100m relay.
+Xie represented his country at the 2012 Summer Paralympics in London, where he competed at two events, the 400 metre sprint and as a member of the men's 4 × 100 m relay.
 He managed to make the finals of the 400 metre race, finishing in seventh overall.
 As part of the men's relay, Xie won a silver medal.

 Personal history

 Xie was born in Chenzhou, China.
 At the age of two he lost his right arm in an accident with a rice machine.